Bitcoin-Wildlife-Sanctuary/rust-bitcoin-m31/README.md

 - multiplication: 1415 weight units
 - multiplication by constant: ~744 weight units (M31)

+For the complex extension of M31 using x^2 + 1, we have:

+- addition: 39 weight units
+- subtraction: 28 weight units
+- multiplication: 4351 weight units
+- multiplication by constant: ~2306 weight units
+- multiplication by M31: 2840 weight units
+- multiplication by M31 constant: ~1489 weight units

 For the degree-4 extension of M31 using y^2 - 2 - i over the complex field x^2 + 1, we have:

 - addition: 84 weight units